OfekPeres/word-game-helper/readme.md

-# Todo
-- publish svelte app to github pages

 # Website
-The live project can be found here: https://ofekperes.github.io/word-game-helper/ The website is a user friendly way to find anagrams :)
+The live project can be found here: https://word-game-helper-ofekperes.vercel.app/ The website is a user friendly way to find anagrams :)